forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Taiwan Territorial Situation

-> commented as in consideration
+> commented as delicate situation

 The situation of Taiwan has some similarities to the *part of* the Donbas that separated in 2014: